history

 A daisy wheel from a 1970s typewriter or computer printer

-A ‘type element’ is a typewriter component that has all of the characters of the keyboard embossed on its surface.
-A ‘daisy wheel’ is a type element that looks like a small bicycle wheel with a spoke for each character on the keyboard.
-On the end of the spokes are the molded characters, which imprint onto the paper.
+A type element is a single component that contains all the characters of the keyboard embossed on its surface.
+One form of this is the daisy wheel – so named because it resembles a small bicycle wheel, with a spoke for each character.
+At the end of each spoke is a molded character that strikes the paper.

 Photograph of the Victor typewriter.